CyrilleB79/NVDAScripts/README.md

 A script to issue some commands in Matlab console by just pressing a keystroke.
 E.g. press F5 to issue "dbcont" command.
 The lib folder contains a dependancy.
 Thus, it has also to be copied in the scratchpad folder.
+The script gcep.m should be copied in a path available in your Matlab environment, e.g.
+C:\Users\yourUserName\Documents\MATLAB

 ## visionEnhancementProviders